lanl/hermes/examples/aquire_data/README.md

 ├── [run_N]
 ```

-For all of these examples, the main python library for data aquisition with hermes is `tpx3serval.py`.
+For all of the data aquisition examples, the main python library used within hermes is `tpx3serval.py`.
 It can be loaded using the following:

 ```python
 from pyhermes import tpx3serval